-Seeds vs seedlings in terms of time? definitely buying seedlings where a lot of the time spent sprouting seeds is already done for you.
+Seeds vs seedlings in terms of time?
+Definitely buying seedlings where a lot of the time spent sprouting and tending to seeds is already done for you.

 Seeds are available from many seed companies.
 You have such great variety by shopping around and you can get almost any vegetable including some very rare or exotic varieties.
 If you save your own seeds, then you will have seeds available whenever you want to seed.